UPDATED: SEPTEMBER 23, 2022 | 1 MIN READ

 Is it better to have a high or low home insurance deductible?

-It all depends on your financial situation.
-The lower the premium, the higher your deductible.
+It depends on your financial situation: the lower the premium, the higher your deductible.
 Ideally, you want to make sure you can afford to pay the deductible if you have to file a claim.

 What’s the highest home insurance deductible you can have?